DerDanilo/seafile-community-manual/docs/installation/operating-system.md

 The *64-bit PC Network installer* will be sufficiant.
 It can be obtained from [www.centos.org](https://www.centos.org/download/).

 ### Raspbian (Raspberry Pi)
-You can use  Debian 9 *Raspbian* as operating system.
+* You can use Debian 9 *Raspbian* as operating system.
 We recommend to use the *Minimal image*.
 It can be obtained from [www.raspberrypi.org](https://www.raspberrypi.org/downloads/raspbian/).

+* You can use Arch Linux ARM as a operating system.
+We recommend to use the *ArchLinuxARM-rpi-2-latest.tar.gz* for the Pi 2 & Pi 3 (+B is not supported).
+It can be obtained from [www.archlinuxarm.org](http://sg.mirror.archlinuxarm.org/os/).

 ### Docker (Linux & Windows)
 You may also use the [offical docker image](https://hub.docker.com/r/seafileltd/seafile/) of Seafile server.
 Be aware of its design problems which cause [security issues](https://forum.seafile.com/t/docker-migration/6732/4).